 There are over 40,000 parking spaces in private ramps/lots available to the public.
 Private parking operators are also facilitating requests to accommodate the Super Bowl.
 Contact each individual ramp operator for its specific details.

 The City of Minneapolis operates approximately 4,000 downtown metered spaces with varying rates, time limits, and hours of enforcement that will be accessible during the 10-day festival.
 An interactive meter map provides applicable regular and event rates, time limits, and hours of enforcement.
 The MPLS Parking App is available for download on mobile devices to help visitors pay or extend parking session.

 Event rates around the Convention Center begin Jan.
 27 and continue through Super Bowl Sunday.
 These rates are in effect at all times during this time.
 Event rates around U.S. Bank Stadium will only be in effect on game day.

 For more information, visit minneapolismn.gov/parking.

 Snow Emergency information

 Planning to park on the street?
 Winter in Minneapolis always brings the possibility of a major snowfall.
 The City may declare a Snow Emergency, where, under certain conditions, street parking is no allowed on certain streets on certain days.
 If parking on the street, stay informed or sign up to be alerted if a Snow Emergency is declared, and familiarize yourself with the parking rules to avoid getting a ticket and towed.

 Get details on Metro Transit's game-day service Sunday, Feb.
 4.

 Taxi and ride sharing

-Minneapolis is served by a variety of taxi and ride sharing services, such as Uber and Lyft.
+Minneapolis is served by a variety of taxi and ride sharing services.
+Learn more from the Minnesota Super Host Committee.